pkivolowitz/CSC4730-Fall-2023/projects/p1/README.md

   given, it receives its input from a pipe from the preceding program.
   It is an error if the path does not lead to an executable program.

-* `-T` this command line option does not take an argument.
+* `-D` this command line option does not take an argument.
 It is optional.
 If given, it prints the current working directory.
 See the getcwd function.